 Insurance Coverages for Addiction Therapy Programs

-Insurance coverage for substance use and mental health disorders can vary greatly.
-Some insurance plans may cover treatment, not mental health services, or vice versa.
+Insurance coverage for substance use like alcohol addiction and mental health disorders can vary greatly.
+Some insurance plans may cover substance abuse treatment or drug addiction treatment, not mental health services, or vice versa.

 It’s important to check with your insurance provider to see what is covered under your plan.
-The Affordable Care Act of 2010 requires that all insurance plans offer coverage for substance misuse and mental health services.
+The Affordable Care Act of 2010 requires all insurance plans to cover substance misuse and mental health services.
 However, there are still some gaps in coverage.

 How Effective Are Addiction Therapy Programs?